 The first decision was already made on the fourth day of the regatta and thus before the final Medal Race on the final Saturday.
-The Pole Piotr Cichocki could win all three races of the day again and was in the Hansa 303 class already unbeatable at the top.
-His advantage over his first rival, the Frenchman Edouard Champault, was already 26 points.
+The Pole Piotr Cichocki could win all three races of the day again and was already unbeatable at the top in the Hansa 303 class.
+His advantage over his first rival, the Frenchman Édouard Champault, was already 26 points.
 In the women's race, Marina Perterer finished seventh, 17th and second and was still in a strong second place.
-In the 2..4 mR class the Italian Antonio Squizzato did not follow on from the performances of the previous days - through places seven, five and six he was the front runner in the Medal Race, but closely followed by a German quartet.
+In the 2.4 mR class the Italian Antonio Squizzato did not follow on from the performances of the previous days: through places seven, five and six he was the front runner in the Medal Race, but closely followed by a German quartet.

-On the last day of the race, the sun was shining from dawn on the Union Yacht Club Traunsee.
-Only the wind stayed away for most of the time, which is why the Medal Race could only be sailed in the 2.4 mr class.
-The Italian Antonio Squizzato was able to decide this for himself and thus fend off a last attack of the German competition.
-With 33 points, he clearly prevailed in the end over the two Germans Bernd Zirkelbach (41 points) and Ulli Libor (44 points).
+On the last day of the race the sun was shining from dawn on the Union Yacht Club Traunsee.
+Only the wind stayed away for most of the time, which is why the Medal Race could only be sailed in the 2.4 mR class.
+The Italian Antonio Squizzato was able to decide this for himself and thus fend off a last attack from the German competition.
+With 33 points, he clearly prevailed in the end over the two Germans, Bernd Zirkelbach (41 points) and Ulli Libor (44 points).

-In the Hansa 303 class no medal race could be contested despite some attempts due to the lack of wind.
-In the men's race the Pole Piotr Cichocki was the superior winner of the regatta - with eight victories from nine races he was superior to the competition.
-The Frenchman Edouard Champault (35 points) and Waldemar Wozniak (45 points) followed with another Pole.
+In the Hansa 303 class no Medal Race could be contested, despite some attempts, due to the lack of wind.
+In the men's race the Pole Piotr Cichocki was the superior winner of the regatta: with eight victories out of nine races he was superior to the competition.
+Frenchman Édouard Champault (35 points) and Pole Waldemar Wozniak (45 points) followed him on the podium.